cnorm35/bridgetown-blog/src/_posts/tailwind_darkmode.md

 ---
 layout: post
-title:  Adding darkmode to tailwind rails stimulus
+title:  Adding dark mode to your Rails application
 date:   2023-02-10 16:54:46 -0500
 category: ruby
-excerpt: "Add dark mode for tailwind to your rails app"
+excerpt: "This post walks through the steps to add a dark-mode toggle to your Rails site with Tailwind and Stimulus JS.
+On top of actually implementing the ability to toggle back and forth, we'll also go over some ways you can create your own custom dark theme"
 author: cody
 ---

-Go on, embrace the Dark Side

 Psssst....Hey you.....*opens jacket*.....you want some dark-mode?

 These days, it seems like every site on the internet has a toggle for switching